Quick start

 Emoji

-In Speech mode, say any emoji name followed by the word emoji and the actual character is inserted.
+In Prose mode, say any emoji name followed by the word emoji and the actual character is inserted.

 "fire emoji" → 🔥 "clapping hands emoji" → 👏 "rocket emoji" → 🚀 "face with tears of joy emoji" → 😂 "thinking face emoji" → 🤔 "heart emoji" → ❤️ The phrase table is the full Unicode CLDR emoji set (~1,900 entries) plus common natural-speech aliases ("crying laughing" → 😂, "flame" → 🔥).
 Longer phrases are tried first, so "face with tears of joy emoji" matches before "tears of joy emoji" would.

-Disabled in Legal mode — you're dictating punctuation aloud, not emoji.
+Disabled in Dictation mode — you're dictating punctuation aloud, not emoji.

-In Legal mode, ASR-inserted punctuation is stripped first, then these phrases substitute for actual symbols.
+In Dictation mode, ASR-inserted punctuation is stripped first, then these phrases substitute for actual symbols.

 Sentence enders